-ORSP will not submit proposals, accept awards, or approve charges for sponsored programs on which Project Personnel have not completed the required fCOI training within the past four years.
-ORSP notifies active Project Personnel on PHS-funded awards of their need to renew training in advance of the end of a four-year period.
+ORSP will not accept awards or approve charges for sponsored programs on which Project Personnel have not completed the required fCOI training within the past four years.
+ORSP notifies active Project Personnel on PHS-funded and DOE funded awards of their need to renew training in advance of the end of a four-year period.